 Joanne Pettit-Myers – Teacher Training Director, E-RYT 200

 My journey toward yoga was not the traditional one.
 I was a former high-school athlete who could barely touch my knees… people can actually touch their toes?
 Also, my former job in the investment world had given me the nickname, “the pitbull”… no one messed with me.
 I was stressed, over-weight, sick and unhappy.
-Now, I had dabbled in yoga as my form of exercise to manage my stressful life, but in 2004 something shifted… well, I shifted… Maybe slid is the better word.
+Sure, I had dabbled in yoga as my form of exercise to manage my stressful life, but in 2004 something shifted… well, I shifted… Maybe slid is the better word.
 I slid into a depression and was off work for months.
 I used yoga as my vehicle to get me back to work and back into my life.
-So, I signed up for my first teacher training in Vancouver and have been teaching now since 2005.
+I signed up for my first teacher training in Vancouver and have been teaching now since 2005.
 Now, over a decade later, yoga is still my life’s work.
 I have studied with various teachers at conferences, workshops and online trainings.
 I now do Thai Massage and lead trainings in Thai Massage.
 As the practice shifts for me I continue to explore new areas.
 In 2015 I also got certified through Agatsu in Montreal in Kettlebells.
+I am also a Schwinn Certified Spin Instructor.
 My goal is my students — be it in a yoga class, a teacher training group or massage group — my goal is that we all learn something to make those we touch or teach lead better lives while also affecting our own lives… with this, maybe we can all be a little happier.

 Scott Petrie – Yoga Teacher – Philosophy